 CBD Isolate contains 99.9+ Isolate and nothing else.
 Popular in the US in sublingual oils due to its lack of taste, lacks a fuller cannabinoid profile.

 CBD Distillate can contain 90%+ CBD and is often broad spectrum.
-CBD distillate is versatile enough to be vaped directly in vape pens, added to food or creams and used in premium CBD oils like Nature & Bloom.
+CBD distillate is versatile enough to be vaped directly in vape pens, added to food or creams, and used in premium CBD oils.
 In the US it is especially prevalent in 510 cartridge vape pens, often mixed with terpenes.

 Once you have figured out which concentrate on using, the next step is to review its related potency.
 Followed by measuring out an appropriate amount for use with a scale which can measure in atleast 0.01g increments.